thallesvieira/spring-prometheus-grafana/README.md

 click in Apply, ready!
 The histogram metric is configured:
 ![image](https://user-images.githubusercontent.com/31675029/151072569-5c181dae-c46c-4a2a-9f32-7284eb262e2e.png)

-5- Ready, the metrics are set and we can access localhost:7000/nomeoftag to see the values changes in grafana:
+5- Ready, the metrics are set and we can access localhost:7000/nameoftag to see the values changes in grafana:
 ![image](https://user-images.githubusercontent.com/31675029/151072918-e784fc67-ce61-44bd-8110-90e21a4bd3a4.png)

+OBS: These settings will NOT be saved.